mujtaba1747/git-autocommit/README.md

 # git-autocommit
-A bash script to automate pushing changes to github Employs System Call (inotifywait) to recursively watch a directory for changes.
+A bash script to automate pushing changes to github

+It Employs inotifywait (a Linux System Call from the inotify family) to recursively watch a directory for changes.
 Triggers Commands to push changes when they are detected.

 This script can be easily modified for any VCS / Cloud provider which provides command-line interface.